 English language requirements

-All applicants are required to hold an accepted English language qualification.
-The equivalent of a grade B in GCSE English or 6.5 in IELTS (including 6 in Writing and Speaking) are the most common.
+For entry in 2022 all applicants are required to hold an accepted English language qualification at Higher attainment level.
+This is equivalent to a grade B/6 in GCSE English or 7.0 in IELTS (minimum 6.5 in all elements).

 View a full list of the accepted qualifications.